The sacred land at the center of the Dakota pipeline fight

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Outside Standing Rock Sioux Reservation, North Dakota — A prophecy warned that this time would come.
+Outside Standing Rock Sioux Reservation, North Dakota (CNN) -- A prophecy warned that this time would come.
 A black snake would arrive to destroy the Earth.
 It is now slithering across this land, disturbing what's sacred and gearing up to poison the water.

 They call it the Dakota Access Pipeline.

-In solidarity with allies, who've come from all different places and backgrounds, they are determined to stop this $3.7 billion project that would transport 470,000 barrels of crude oil a day through four states.
+In solidarity with allies who've come from all different places and backgrounds, they are determined to stop this $3.7 billion project that would transport 470,000 barrels of crude oil a day through four states.

 What's at stake, and what does it even mean to be sacred?